Cisco Houston: World War II

-Post World War II
+Post–World War II

 After the war, Houston returned to New York and performed with the Almanac Singers, a left-wing folk group that often included Pete Seeger, Lee Hays, Millard Lampell, and Woody Guthrie, among others.
-During the years following the war, Houston engaged in acting, music, and traveling, sometimes recording.
+During those years following the war, Houston engaged in acting, music, and traveling, sometimes recording.
 In 1944 Houston, along with Woody Guthrie and Sonny Terry, had taken part in recording sessions at the studio of Moses Asch.
 Four years later, Asch founded the label Folkways, with Houston performing on two of the first LPs issued by the new company.

 Houston appeared in the Broadway theatre play The Cradle Will Rock in 1948 and, in 1954, began hosting the Gil Houston radio show.
 The show was quickly cancelled, which led to some suspicion of blacklisting because of Houston's left-wing views.

 Throughout the 1950s, Houston performed regularly at clubs, churches, and colleges.
 He recorded for various labels, including Folkways, Stinson, Disc, Coral, Decca and Vanguard, and was a guest on numerous radio and television programs.

 Houston toured India in 1959 under the sponsorship of the State Department with Sonny Terry, Brownie McGhee, and Marilyn Childs.
 In 1960, he hosted the television special, Folk Sound U.S.A. on CBS, and appeared later that year at the Newport Folk Festival.
 His recordings for Vanguard began with the album The Cisco Special, followed by a collection of Woody Guthrie songs.

 Death and legacy

-Diagnosed with terminal stomach cancer, Houston continued performing until no longer able.
-Less than two months before his death, he recorded a final album, Ain't Got No Home.
+Diagnosed with terminal stomach cancer, Houston continued performing until he was no longer able.
+Less than two months before his death, he recorded a final album, Ain't Got No Home for Vanguard.
 He returned to California and died April 29, 1961, in San Bernardino.

 In the months preceding his death, with the knowledge of his imminent demise, Houston talked at length with his old friend Lee Hays, who recorded their sessions for a project he dubbed The Cisco Tapes.
-Hays held onto the tapes for two more decades, until his own death in 1981, but never completed creating something from the material.
+Hays held onto the tapes for two more decades, until his own death in 1981, but never completed creating anything from the material.

 Houston and Hays had previously revised an earlier song called "Bad Man's Blunder".
 The Kingston Trio, still at the height of their popularity in 1960, recorded it for their album String Along, because they "wanted to do something for this artist who had contributed so much to the folk movement, but had somehow failed to receive the commercial recognition one would expect for a talent of his magnitude.
 Houston received significant royalties from the success of this song at a time when the money was much needed."

 Houston's death was mourned by a growing folk music community that included young songwriters including Bob Dylan, Tom Paxton, and Phil Ochs, a new generation of musicians who revered such performers as Woody Guthrie, Lead Belly, Sonny Terry, and Houston.

 Song as tributes to, or with mentions of, Cisco Houston include: